Wayne Brady: Career

 Brady made several guest appearances on the CBS sitcom How I Met Your Mother, playing James Stinson, the gay brother of Neil Patrick Harris's character, Barney Stinson.
 Brady has also appeared as a guest star for the MTV show Wild 'n Out and lent his voice to the Adult Swim show Robot Chicken.
 Brady guest-starred in the CBC comedy Getting Along Famously alongside his Whose Line is It Anyway? costar Colin Mochrie.
 He appeared on the episode "You Don't Know Jack" of the television show Dirt and guest-starred on 30 Rock as Steven Black, Liz Lemon's date for the Source Awards.
 He co-hosted the short-lived VH1 show Vinyl Justice in 1998.
 In 2007, he starred in the ABC Family film The List.
-He starred in Flirt, a comedy pilot which was not picked up by the network.
+He starred in Flirt, a comedy pilot that was not picked up by the network.
 Brady guest-starred as Julius Rock's gifted younger brother, Louis, in the sitcom Everybody Hates Chris, and hosted a singing game show called Don't Forget the Lyrics! on Fox until its cancellation in June 2009.
 He performed "Wayne Brady: Making $%!^ Up" at the Venetian Hotel in Las Vegas, Nevada four nights a week.

 He appeared on two episodes of Kevin Hill.
 Brady's debut album was released on September 16, 2008.
 Brady's version of Sam Cooke's "A Change is Gonna Come" earned him a Grammy Award nomination in the Best Traditional R&B Vocal Performance category.
 Brady started hosting an updated version of the game show Let's Make a Deal for CBS in October 2009, which taped at the Tropicana Resort and Casino in Las Vegas and currently tapes in Los Angeles.
 The show replaced the soap opera Guiding Light, which ended its long run.
-The original host of Let's Make a Deal was Monty Hall, who served as consultant for the new show until his death in 2017.
-Drew Carey currently hosts The Price Is Right, and thus, both game shows in the CBS daytime lineup (as of September 2019) hold the distinction of being hosted by an alumnus of Whose Line Is It Anyway?
+Monty Hall, the original host of Let's Make a Deal, served as a consultant for the new show until his death in 2017.
 Brady was the guest host on the May 3, 2010, episode of WWE Raw, where he was involved in an in-ring segment with Edge and Randy Orton, eventually getting RKO'd by Orton.
 Later that year, in August, Brady played Tom Collins in a staged production of Rent at the Hollywood Bowl.
 The production was directed by Neil Patrick Harris.